Owl Lifespan: How Long Do Owls Live?

 Adult Owls

-After 9-12 months have passed, most species of owls are considered adults.
+After 9 to 12 months have passed, most species of owls are considered adults.
 Many owls are sexually mature after one full year, though some species choose not to breed until they are at least two or even three years old.

-Owls are considered a generally monogamous species of bird, choosing to mate for life in their adulthood.
-They are a carnivorous breed of bird as well, catching their prey and swallowing it whole.
-Adult owls can catch diseases amongst each other, but their most common threat is humankind, particularly cars and encroaching development into forested areas.
+Owls are considered a generally monogamous species of bird, choosing to mate for life.
+They are carnivorous birds as well, catching their prey and swallowing it whole.
+Adult owls can catch diseases from each other, but their most common threat is humankind, particularly encroaching development into forested areas.

 How long do owls live?